 application decreases, Auto Scaling stops instances, but always leaves at least one instance

 The software stack running on the Amazon EC2 instances is dependent on the container type.
 A container type defines the infrastructure topology and software stack to be used for that environment.
 For example, an Elastic Beanstalk environment with an Apache Tomcat container uses the Amazon Linux operating system, Apache web server, and Apache Tomcat software.
-For a list of supported container types, see Supported Platforms.
+For a list of supported container types, see Pre-Configured Platforms.
 Each Amazon EC2 server instance that runs your application uses one of these container types.
 In addition, a software component called the host manager (HM) runs on each Amazon EC2 server instance.
 (In the diagram, the HM is an orange circle in each EC2 instance.)
 The host manager is responsible for:

 Deploying the application